 The Effexor withdrawal timeline can vary widely among individuals.
 Typically, symptoms can start within a few days of stopping the medication and may last for several weeks.
 In some cases, symptoms can persist for months, particularly if the medication was used for an extended period or at a high dose.
 Factors such as individual metabolism, dosage, and tapering schedule can influence the length of withdrawal.

-Understanding Effexor Withdrawal Symptoms<br />
+Effexor Withdrawal Timeline:

 Can Withdrawal from Effexor Kill You?